2022-23 Amati Concert Series

-The Amati String Instruments will be presented in a concert series featuring various musicians beginning in fall 2022 until spring 2023.
-The series has been curated by Dr. Véronique Mathieu (D.Mus), associate professor of Violin and the David L. Kaplan Chair in Music, a position made possible by a $2-million donation from USask alumni Xiaoping (Bob) Xu (MA’92, LLB’17) and Ling Chen (MA’90).
+The Amati String Instruments will be presented in a concert series featuring various musicians beginning in fall 2024 until spring 2025.
+The series has been curated by Dr. Véronique Mathieu (D.Mus), associate professor of Violin and the David L. Kaplan Chair in Music, a position made possible by a $2-million donation from USask alumni Xiaoping (Bob) Xu (MA’92, LLD’17) and Ling Chen (MA’90).

 Robert Uchida, violin and Rafael Hoekman, cello